aiven/devportal/docs/products/clickhouse/concepts/plans-pricing.rst

 Custom plans
 ------------

 Aiven for ClickHouse plans are optimized for working well in the various clouds supported by Aiven.
 The plans also enable easy migration between the clouds.
-Should any of the available plans not be an ideal fit for your workload, we're happy to tailor a custom plan for you to better suit your needs.
+Should any available plans not be an ideal fit for your workload, we're happy to tailor a custom plan to suit your needs better.
 Learn how to `request a custom plan <https://docs.aiven.io/docs/platform/howto/custom-plans.html>`_.

 Pricing model
 -------------